• About

 From a financial viewpoint, it’s been good for these states; they collect sales tax and the ‘dispensaries’ have to pay normal business taxes — before they collected nothing, if you exclude the stashes of cash sometimes seized by police.

 Smoking anything isn’t good for you and there should be healthy ways to get natural highs — from exercise or, for former mayor Ross Church, driving a powerful car while listening to Led Zeppelin.
 But there are always going to be people who will seek quick escape from drudgery with a drug, be it alcohol, tobacco or pot.
-It’s better for it to be subjected to supervision than in the hands of the black market as prohibition doesn’t work.
+It’s better for it to be subjected to supervision than in the hands of the black market as Prohibition doesn’t work.

 Share this: